MAIF/shapash/docs/tutorials/tutorial03-Shapash-overview-model-in-production.rst

 Compile SmartExplainer to SmartPredictor
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+-  When you are satisfied by your results and the explainablity given by Shapash, you can use the SmartPredictor object for deployement.
+-  In this section, we will learn how to easily switch from SmartExplainer to a SmartPredictor.
+-  SmartPredictor allows you not to only understand results of your models but also to produce those results on new data automatically.
+-  It will make new predictions and summarize explainability that you configured to make it operational to your needs.
+-  SmartPredictor take only neccessary attribute to be lighter and more consistent than Smartexplainer for deployment context.
+-  SmartPredictor can be use with API or in batch mode.

 .. code:: ipython3

     predictor = xpl.to_smartpredictor()

 Save and Load your Predictor
 ----------------------------

+You can easily save and load your SmartPredictor Object in pickle.

 Save your predictor in Pickle File
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^